epic-dev/epic-dev/README.md

     </td>
     <td>
       <p>👋 I'm Pavel and I'm a passionate Front-End Developer with over 14 years of experience.</p>
-      <p>&nbsp;&nbsp;&nbsp;&nbsp;I have worked in various domains, starting with the travel industry, moving through ad-tech, and currently focusing on the healthcare sector, utilizing a wide range of development tools.</p>
+      <p>&nbsp;&nbsp;&nbsp;&nbsp;I have worked across various domains, starting in the travel industry, moving into ad-tech and healthcare.
+Now focusing on the marketing sector while utilizing a wide range of development tools.</p>
-      <p>&nbsp;&nbsp;&nbsp;&nbsp;This diverse experience has exposed me to various front-end technologies and equipped me with the ability to learn quickly, adapt to new technical stacks efficiently, and apply best practices regardless of the tools used for development.</p>
+      <p>&nbsp;&nbsp;&nbsp;&nbsp;This diverse experience has exposed me to various front-end technologies and equipped me with the ability to learn quickly, adapt to new technical stacks efficiently and apply best practices regardless of the tools used for development.</p>
     </td>
   </tr>
 </table>